5 Reasons Workplace Emergency Savings Accounts Won’t Improve Employee Financial Health

 Why offering Brightside Financial Care is a better choice than workplace emergency savings accounts

-Workplace ESAs are limited in scope and don’t address the broader financial challenges employees face.
-Brightside Financial Care is a comprehensive financial health platform grounded in behavioral science, that provides employees with personalized support from empathetic Financial Assistants and real solutions that support their financial health.
 These include a free Brightside Savings Account, where employees earn a competitive interest rate and can get rewarded for autosaving from each paycheck, and a free Brightside Spending Account, which provides early access to their paycheck with direct deposit and includes a Cash Advance feature (up to $100) for emergencies.

-Employees can access these and other financial resources in in the easy-to-use Brightside app, so it’s easy to build savings, track spending, and get personalized support from their Brightside Financial Assistant as many times as they need, at no cost to them.
-The impact Financial Care has on employees and their employers is evident in results such as:
+Employees can access these and other financial resources in the easy-to-use Brightside app, so it’s easy to build savings, track spending, and connect with their Brightside Financial Assistant by chat or a phone call as many times as they need, at no cost to them.

 • 50% of employees who engage with Brightside begin saving automatically from each paycheck